fieldtrip/website/development/project/fns.md

 1. FNS computes the forward solution starting from segmented volumes (does not require necessarily meshes as input, but uses FSL (if installed) to segment them)
 2. The output of FNS is a volumetric image representing the voltage in all points of the space
-3. FNS on a Linux machine requires MATLAB and [Bielectromagnetism MATLAB toolbox](http://eeg.sourceforge.net/) (for time series visualization?)
+3. FNS on a Linux machine requires MATLAB and [Biolectromagnetism MATLAB toolbox](http://eeg.sourceforge.net/) (for time series visualization?)
 4. To run FNS forward solver a user need to have 1 GByte of memory available

 ## How it works